PH-F/raspberry_pi3_arcade/README.md

 	1. in the terminal edit ~/.bashrc
 	2. Add at the bottom:  chromium-browser --kiosk localhost
 	3. save and reboot
+	4. Note:   crtl W   will close the browser!

 # Run (in the background)